 Recap

-It’s important to do extensive research so that you understand the selling price tag that you should be getting.
-There are some common pitfalls that entrepreneurs sometimes encounter when they’re selling a manufacturing business in California.
+It’s essential to conduct extensive research so that you understand the selling price you should expect.
+There are common pitfalls that entrepreneurs often encounter when selling a manufacturing business in California.
 Here’s what you’ll want to avoid:

-Go to the next article: Part of tips to sell your manufacturing business in California series ->
+Go to the following article: Part of the tips to sell your manufacturing business in California series ->